Agrim9/MSI_2016-17_OnBoardCode/README.md

 - [x] Steer sorted on laptop
 - [x] Installed ROS on RPi
 - [x] Drive on Rpi by 8/12
-- [ ] Test of steer on Rpi by 9/12
+- [x] Test of steer on Rpi by 9/12
+- [ ] Ground testing of mobility